any-docs/css/content/guides/scroll_snap/basic_concepts/index.md

 ## Using scroll-padding

-When using `start` or `end`, if you do not want the content to snap right to the edge of the scroll container, or if you want the snap position to be slightly offset from center when using `center`, use the {{CSSxRef("scroll-padding")}} property or its equivalent longhand values to add some padding.
+When using `start` or `end`, if you do not want the content to snap right to the edge of the scroll container, or if you want the snap position to be slightly offset from center when using `center`, use the `scroll-padding` property or its equivalent longhand values to add some padding.

 In the example below, `scroll-padding` is set to `50px`.
 When the content snaps to the start of the second and third sections, scrolling stops 50 pixels away from the start of the section.
 Try changing the `scroll-padding` value to see how this changes the distance.